MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter.png "Select entity field")

-2. Choose our entity of interest, ClickStram: WebsiteDatabase (shown in red) and the attribute by which we wish to segment (shown in blue).
+2. Choose our entity of interest, ClickStreamData: WebsiteDatabase and the attribute by which we wish to segment (SessionID).

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings.png "Choose entity")